scrapy/scrapy/docs/topics/email.rst

    :synopsis: Email sending facility

 Although Python makes sending e-mails relatively easy via the `smtplib`_ library, Scrapy provides its own facility for sending e-mails which is very easy to use and it's implemented using `Twisted non-blocking IO`_, to avoid interfering with the non-blocking IO of the crawler.

-It's also very easy to configure, having only a few settings.
+It also provides a simple API for sending attachments and it's very easy to configure, with a few :ref:`settings <topics-email-settings`.

 .. _smtplib: http://docs.python.org/library/smtplib.html
 .. _Twisted non-blocking IO: http://twistedmatrix.com/projects/core/documentation/howto/async.html

-It also has built-in support for sending attachments.

 Quick example
 =============